DLBPointon/APSB-coursework/README.md

   - The XML model files downloaded from BioModels (26th July 2022).

 - data_networkx
-  - Two fasta files used as input to BLASTN.
+  - Two FASTA files used as input to BLASTN.
   - Two TSV summerising the data taken from BLASTN and used in producing the networkx graphs.

 - MarkdownCoursework